v5.0 / 2026-04-07

 An example of movement is below.

-Step 1: vector rotates 60°; incurs Maneuver Jets stress
+Step 1: vector rotates 60°; incurs Maneuver Jets Heat

 120° front arc of new vector orientation

-Step 2: ship moves 1 hex; incurs Thruster stress
+Step 2: ship moves 1 hex; incurs Thruster Heat

 Step 3: new vector counter placed